 | Keywords | Legal Education, Bar Exam Preparation, Legal Professional Development, Legal Practitioners, Professional Legal Education, Postgraduate Diploma, Legal Training, Legal Skills Development, Legal Studies Programs, Law Courses, Advocacy Training, Law School, Legal Studies |

-| Competitors | Makerere University, University of Cape Town, University of Nairobi, Lund University, Strathmore University, Mbarara University of Science & Technology, University of Dar es Salaam (UDSM), Uganda Christian University, Cavendish University Uganda, Islamic University in Uganda +35 more (view full list) |
+| Competitors | University of Cape Town, Lunds universitets studentkårer (LUS), University of Nairobi, Makerere University, Strathmore University, University of Dar es Salaam (UDSM), Mbarara University of Science & Technology, Uganda Christian University, Cavendish University Uganda, Islamic University in Uganda +35 more (view full list) |

 Looking for a particular Law Development Centre employee's phone or email?